|IBA conservation status|

 Mammals endemic to the Western Ghats, besides the Nilgiri Tahr, include the Lion-tailed Macaque Macaca silenus, the Nilgiri Langur Trachypithecus johni, the Dusky-striped Squirrel Funambulus sublineatus, and the Travancore Flying Squirrel Petinomys fuscocapillus (Prater 1980; Ashraf et al. 1993).

-BirdLife International (2019) Important Bird Areas factsheet: Indira Gandhi Wildlife Sanctuary and National Park.
-Downloaded from http://www.birdlife.org on 19/04/2019.
+BirdLife International (2023) Important Bird Area factsheet: Indira Gandhi Wildlife Sanctuary and National Park.
+Downloaded from http://datazone.birdlife.org/site/factsheet/indira-gandhi-wildlife-sanctuary-and-national-park-iba-india on 26/09/2023.